 T

 Tabernacle / Mt.
-Tabor / Temple & Temple Mount / Thebes / Thessalonica / Tiberias / Tyre & Sidon
+Tabor / Temples & Temple Mount / Thebes / Thessalonica / Tiberias / Tyre & Sidon

 Portable temple from the time of Moses until the Temple of Solomon